Alexander Mattison Player Prop Bets for NFL Week 18 | Minnesota vs. Chicago 1/9/2022

 Matchup vs. Chicago

-- In his five career matchups against the Bears, Mattison averaged two rushing yards per game, 21.5 fewer yards than his over/under in Sunday's game.
+- Against the Bears, Mattison's two rushing yards per game over his five career matchups are 21.5 fewer than his over/under in Sunday's game.

-- Conceding 126.4 rushing yards per game, the Bears have the 24th-ranked run defense in the NFL.
+- The Bears allow 126.4 yards per game on the ground, the NFL's 24th-ranked rush defense.

-- The Vikings are up against the NFL's 12th-ranked D when it comes to rushing TDs allowed (14 this season).
+- Mattison and the Vikings will face off against the NFL's 12th-ranked defense in terms of rushing touchdowns allowed (14).

 Recent Performances